mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 standardise on HTMX for the interactive parts of RadioActiv8, so that people don't need to know JavaScript or another front-end framework.

+4.d Evidence of success

+Under our Youth Lead, Adult Supported approach and assisted by the process driven layout of the RadioActiv8, we are able to have our youngest scouts to be able to contribute to running STS, so here are some Joey Scouts in Starfleet Command, dispatching patrols of peers and seniors to their various other bases.
+Content warning: Cute youth members.

+![3 Joeys sitting at a table in front of a two-way radio, and a computer with 2 monitors, being mentored by a Venturer on how to operate the equipment](images/1000001380.jpg)

+4.e

+To guide our dispatch team to make operational decisions, RadioActiv8 uses comprehensive dashboards that include the base capacity, last known location of each patrol, and when we last heard from them.
+We're yet to develop an interactive map showing everyone's locations but is on the to-do list.
+To overcome this for our visual and kinesthetic learners, our colleague designed an A0 table-top gaming-style map of the entire campsite and its activities, with which Starfleet Command personnel could use to visually track the location of each patrol:

+![an A0 map of coloured hexagons on a table, with magnetic markers for each patrol.
+There are 2 Venturers standing around the table updating the map's locations](images/ima_6316733.jpeg)

+Using RadioActiv8, Brownsea, and the STS website in an integrated fashion helped us to minimize the administrative functions of supporting the delivery of the Scouting program, and gave Scouts Victoria the capability to allow simultaneous participation and delivery of the Scouting program.

+As a result, we have literally made it possible for the operations of an event to be Youth Led, and Adult Supported.
+With thanks to the capabilities of Python and Django, we can continue to do perpetuate our success and upskill our members in ways that were only a dream just a few years ago.

 ---